Terrorism Act 2006: Second reading debate

 The principle of the bill was debated in the House of Commons on 26 October.
-In an opening speech which saw many interruptions and lasted 74 minutes, Charles Clarke asserted that there was no change in government policy which would remove the United Kingdom from Al-Qaeda's firing line: "Its nihilism means that our societies would cease to be a target only if we were to renounce all the values of freedom and liberty that we have fought to extend over so many years.
-Our only answer to this threat must be to contest and then to defeat it, and that is why we need this legislation."
+In an opening speech which saw many interruptions and lasted 74 minutes, Charles Clarke asserted that there was no change in government policy which would remove the United Kingdom from Al-Qaeda's firing line:

 David Davis said that there were many aspects of the bill which he could support unequivocally, but went on to criticise some of the uses of recent anti-terrorism legislation on trivial matters such as Walter Wolfgang.
 He concluded by saying that the Conservatives would support the second reading, but could not promise to support the third reading if changes were not made.

 Mark Oaten said that the Liberal Democrats could not support the bill in principle because it went further than the measures agreed between the three parties.
 He looked forward to re-establishing consensus in the committee stage.
 Labour MPs Paul Murphy (a former Secretary of State for Northern Ireland), Tony Lloyd, and Richard Burden offered general support.
 John Denham, a former Home Office minister who resigned over Iraq, argued that the bill was too widely drawn and would be of marginal use in fighting terrorism.
 Conservatives Douglas Hogg and Richard Shepherd dissented from their party's line to oppose on civil liberties grounds.
 Labour MPs Michael Meacher and Robert Wareing also opposed.

 In the event, the bill was given a second reading by 471 to 94.
 In support were 298 Labour MPs, 164 Conservatives, 8 members of the Democratic Unionist Party, and Mike Hancock of the Liberal Democrats.
 Opposed were 59 Liberal Democrats, 16 Labour MPs breaking the whip, 8 Conservative MPs breaking the whip, 4 Scottish National Party members, 3 Plaid Cymru members, the sole Ulster Unionist Party MP and Independent MPs Peter Law and Richard Taylor.
 The Conservative MP Boris Johnson voted in both lobbies.